technoweenie/technoweenie.github.com/_posts/2011/2011-8-19-ie9-deletes-stuff.md

 title: IE9 DELETES stuff
 ---

-So, [Kyle](http://twitter.com/kneath) and I discovered IE9 understands real DELETE requests.
-Kudos!
-This is significant because of the big blocker that restful web services have run into with browsers: They only understand GET/HEAD and POST.
+So, [Kyle](http://twitter.com/kneath) and I discovered some interesting IE9 behavior.
+Redirect responses from DELETE requests are followed with another DELETE.
+How is this surprising?

 <center>
 <a href="http://en.wikipedia.org/wiki/Planetary_(comics)">